Depression

 How Do We Treat Major Depressive Disorder?

 Depression can be a very debilitating and isolating experience, but there is support available to help you manage this condition and mitigate the impact of depressive symptoms on your life.
 Major depressive disorder is normally treated with a combination of medication and psychotherapy.
-Psychotherapy can help individuals with depression to address their unhelpful thought patterns, such as excessive guilt, feelings of worthlessness, and self-blame.
+Therapy for depression helps people address unhelpful thinking patterns, like self-criticism and excessive guilt.
+Therapy will also usually incorporate mindfulness and acceptance-based strategies to help us navigate uncomfortable experiences more smoothly.

 -